buttercookie42/Units/README.md

 You can enter simple units, such as `cm`/`centimeter` or complex units, such as `m^3÷hr`.
 You can press the "unit" button to show a list of all the units.
 If you don't specify a "to" unit, it will provide a definition in base units.
+You can also convert into lists of units, for example `ft; in`.
 For a list of examples, please see below.

-## Auto-completion
+### Auto-completion

 [![](extra/sshot02.thumb.png)](extra/sshot02.png)